lamarquise/Cub3D/README.md

 ESC: Quit

+#### raycasting vars
+double      wall_x; // the exact pos in map box where ray hit wall, x coord of wall t_vect_i    w_texture;  // the int/pix coord where ray hit texture

+#### floorcasting
+OK i think i get the algo
+You go row by row down, and for each row you want to know the dist btw the camera and the floor or ceiling, so further across the middle of the screen and closer at the bottom and top

 #### Explanation of shooting
 It's very similar to the raycaster, a ray is shot strait forward from the player